sahbaj/cf7-real-email-validation/README.md

 2. Confirm that [Contact Form 7 v4.1+](https://wordpress.org/plugins/contact-form-7/) is installed and activated.
 Then activate this plugin.

-3. Go to Never Bounce API page from WP Settings menu.
+3. Go to NeverBounce Integration page from WP Settings menu.

-4. Update the settings with API credentials.
+4. Update the settings with the API key.

-5. Check this screenshots for API settings page https://github.com/seekingcoder/cf7-real-email-validation/blob/master/screenshot-1.png

 <strong>IMPORTANT NOTES</strong><br>
 This plugin will work with Contact Form 7 v4.1 or higher.